 I'm pretty sure SE said the entire trilogy was going to be released on NS2.

-As for the game itself I really like the new battle system but the new story is a disaster that granted will only be fully realized when the inevitably kingdom hearts levels of convuluted mess ending will be released, but you can already feel it coming so obvious and already super cringe worthy in that first game it honestly hurts.
+As for the game itself I really like the new battle system but the new story is a disaster that granted will only be fully realized when the inevitable kingdom hearts levels of convoluted mess ending will be released, but you can already feel it coming so obvious and already super cringe worthy in that first game it honestly hurts.
 Between this and the second game we already know several key aspects of the original story are completely wasted there.
 Why bother.
 Play the original.

 Pre-ordered, pre-loaded, ready and waiting!